pigpigyyy/Yuescript/README.md

 * No other dependencies needed except modified [parserlib](https://github.com/axilmar/parserlib) library from Achilleas Margaritis with some performance enhancement. **lpeg** library is no longer needed.
 * Written in C++17.
-* Support most of the features from Moonscript language.
+* Support most of the features from MoonScript language.
 Generate Lua codes in the same way like the original compiler.
 * Reserve line numbers from source file in the compiled Lua codes to help debugging.
 * More features like macro, existential operator, pipe operator, Javascript-like export syntax and etc.
 * See other details in the [changelog](./CHANGELOG.md).
 Find document [here](http://yuescript.org).